xsainteer/VoteHub/README.md

 # 🗳️ VoteHub

-**VoteHub** is a lightweight voting platform built with Blazor Server and Dapper.
+**VoteHub** is a lightweight voting platform built with React and ASP.NET.
 Designed to provide a fast and transparent way to organize, manage, and analyze voting processes.

 ## 🚀 Features